pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

       </p></details>
 - [ ] <details class="nodeco"><summary>Run Spectral Analysis</summary>
       <p>
       A bad spectral analysis can be recovered by the steps mentioned in "Cleaning", but a good frequency spectrum and well found natural tunes will save you a lot of time later on.
       </p></details>
     - [ ] <details class="nodeco"><summary>Small `tolerance` (&asymp;10<sup>&minus;3</sup>)</summary>
           <p>
-          The tune tolerance (found in the `Tune Settings`) specifies in what region around the assumed natural tune (see next step, the region is $f$ &plusmn; tolerace), the highest frequency line is chosen to be the natural tune.
+          The tune tolerance (found in the `Tune Settings`) specifies in what region around the assumed natural tune (see next step, the region is $f$ &plusmn; tolerance), the highest frequency line is chosen to be the natural tune.
           To not accidentally capture the main tune or other excited resonances close by, the tolerance should be kept low (&asymp;10<sup>&minus;3</sup>).
           In case of large detuning (e.g. 40 &middot; 10<sup>3</sup> m<sup>&minus;1</sup> &times; 0.016m = 6.4 &middot; 10<sup>&minus;3</sup>) or change of the AC-Dipole frequency (e.g. to adapt for tune drifts),
           this could mean that the natural tune will not fall into this window anymore.
-          The both can be avoided using `Autotunes` and maybe adapting the tune deltas (see next step), but can also be easily remedied in the cleaning step via the `Update Nattune` functionality.
+          Both can be avoided using `Autotunes` and maybe adapting the tune deltas (see next step), but can also be easily remedied in the cleaning step via the `Update Nattune` functionality.
           You can check the approximate tolerance window, by using the `Set Window` button of `Update Nattune`, which will set the markers according to the `Nattune` and `tolerance` in the `Tune Settings`, which might differ a bit from the actual window if `Autotunes` are used.
           </p>